-Our future success depends on our ability to retain our Chairman, our President and Chief Executive Officer, our Senior Vice President and Chief Financial Officer, our Senior Vice President and Chief Operating Officer, and our Chief Business Advisor and other key executives and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our President and Chief Executive Officer and our Senior Vice President and Chief Financial Officer and to attract, retain and motivate qualified personnel.

-We are highly dependent on Christian S. Schade, our Chairman, Oren Gilad, Ph.D., our President and Chief Executive Officer, Scott M. Coiante, our Senior Vice President and Chief Financial Officer, Gregory A. Korbel, Ph.D., our Senior Vice President and Chief Operating Officer, and Ze'ev Weiss, CPA, B.Sc., our Chief Business Advisor, as well as the other principal members of scientific team.
-Our agreements with Mr. Schade, Mr. Gilad, Mr. Coiante, Dr. Korbel and Mr. Weiss do not prevent them from terminating their employment with us at any time.
+We are highly dependent on Oren Gilad, Ph.D., our President and Chief Executive Officer and John P. Hamill, our Senior Vice President and Chief Financial Officer, as well as the other principal members of the scientific team.
+Our agreements with Dr. Gilad and Mr. Hamill do not prevent them from terminating their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
 However, the loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.